 - your bank, building society or credit union account details

 - details of your income, savings, investments, housing and any childcare costs

 Once you have applied, you usually meet with a work coach at your local Jobcentre Plus.
 This must be arranged within 7 days.
 If you cannot attend the appointment because of your condition or treatment, it is important to let them know.
 This is so your claim is not cancelled.

 You also need to provide proof of identity.
 You can do this through the online application process or at your appointment.
 For example, you can confirm your identity by showing your passport or driving licence.

-If you are unhappy with a decision about Universal Credit, you may be able to ask for it to be looked at again.
+If you are unhappy with a decision about UC, you may be able to ask for it to be looked at again.
 This is called a mandatory reconsideration.
 You need to ask for a mandatory reconsideration within 1 month of the decision date.

 If you disagree with the mandatory reconsideration, you can appeal within 1 month.
 An independent tribunal will hear your case.
-It is a good idea to speak to a welfare rights adviser first.
-You can call our Macmillan welfare rights advisers on 0808 808 00 00.
+It may be helpful to speak to a welfare rights adviser first.
+You can call our welfare rights advisers on 0808 808 00 00.